jkmiitb/Deep-learning/README.md

 4 Implementing CNN Architecture & Transfer Learning :
-Implementing the AlexNet architecture from scratch on the dataset Fashion MNIST Implementing and understanding the concept of Transfer Learning Implementing the transfer Learning on different architectures - alexnet, vggNet, resNet, googleNet
+Implementing the AlexNet architecture from scratch on the dataset Fashion MNIST Implementing and understanding the concept of Transfer Learning Implementing the transfer Learning on different architectures - VggNet, ResNet, GoogleNet